-How to Get Paid Faster
+Get Paid Faster

-The best practice is to charge the customer in full for 100 percent of the service up-front, but not everybody is willing to pay in full before receiving the service.
-In this case, you might consider setting up a process payment:
+Although processing costs for credit cards hover around 2.9% of your total charge, it is still the fastest way to get paid.
+The best practice is to charge the customer in full for 100 per cent of the service up-front, but not everybody is willing to pay in full before receiving the service.
+In this case, you might consider setting up a processed payment:

 Outline terms and obtain a customer signature to authorize payment so that when the service is completed, they will be charged.
 This way, you won’t have to chase them down to get paid.